dskinner/damsel/README.rst

   %html %body
     %table {range .}
       %tr {range .}
+        %td {.}
         \{end}
       \{end}

-While {end} is currently required, in the future this should hopefully be lifted.
-Also note the escape before {end} is relevant for multiline plain text, for example
+While {end} is currently required, in the future this should be take care of by damsel automatically.
+Also note the escape before {end} is only relevant for multiline plain text, for example

 ::